RalphHightower/blog/PoliticalGameplan.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: "Resistance Is Not Futile! – Political Gameplan / Strategy"
+title: "Political Gameplan / Strategy: Resistance Is Not Futile!"
 ---

 ## We Are The *"Enemy Within"*

+### Pain Point Issues

+*"This is @RalphHightower from Chapin, South Carolina, with the daily farm report.
+Despite Donald Trump promising to lower the price of eggs as a Day 1 priority and signing an Executive Order ordering chickens to lay cheaper eggs, a dozen Grade A large eggs are \$10 with prices expected to rise.
+A pound of steaks are \$25 to \$30.
+It is now Day ## of the Trump presidency.
+It sounds like Trump’s campaign promises are from a car salesperson: **Bait and Switch**.
+This concludes today’s farm market report from Chapin, South Carolina, with Ralph Hightower reporting."*

+Grade A large Eggs \$8 dozen
+Steak \$20 pound
+Inflation rising
+Weekly unemployment highest since last January
+Stock market down
+Enemies with our allies
+Friends with our enemies

+### Election Results

-[Trump](https://www.whitehouse.gov/) did not win by a mandate.
+[Trump](https://www.whitehouse.gov/administration/donald-j-trump/) did not win by a mandate.
 He did not cross over 50% in 2024 or 2016, although he got 9 more electoral votes the third time around.
 His margin of victory was less than 1.5%, 1.48% to be exact.
 I don’t give a shit about those election deniers; these are the undisputed numbers as recorded by the [Federal Election Commission](https://www.fec.gov/).

-### Election Results

 #### [2024 Presidential Election Results – Federal Election Commission (FEC)](https://www.fec.gov/resources/cms-content/documents/2024presgeresults.pdf)